 Today, with an increasingly cloud-centric environment, this setup is no longer fit for purpose.

 The old-style WAN networks are unable to cope with the huge increase in WAN traffic that comes with the adoption of cloud-based services; resulting in complex and unwieldy management, unpredictable app performance, exposure of data to greater vulnerability, and deteriorating user experience.

-Furthermore, exposing an organization to the Internet and the cloud can easily result in a variety of external threats and a myriad of compliance issues, especially as increasing numbers of applications such as SaaS and IaaS are being accessed by everyone from the CEO to external partners.
+Furthermore, exposing an organisation to the Internet and the cloud can easily result in a variety of external threats and a myriad of compliance issues, especially as increasing numbers of applications such as SaaS and IaaS are being accessed by everyone from the CEO to external partners.

-Many organizations have resorted to enabling broadband in the WAN, but as a direct consequence have created mounting challenges for IT departments, as they seek to balance user experience with maintaining high levels of security.
+Many organisations have resorted to enabling broadband in the WAN, but as a direct consequence have created mounting challenges for IT departments, as they seek to balance user experience with maintaining high levels of security.

 While all the time IT departments have had to contend with finding new ways to connect different types of users, using different devices, on different cloud environments.